The Christmas tree is the star of the house. It decorates, it lights up, it is warm, it welcomes gifts to its feet, and it smells good!

 What makes a tree smell, or not?

 Having a natural tree does not guarantee you will have a sweet scent in the house.
-The scent depends on two factors, essentially.
+To understand why some Christmas trees smell good and others don’t, you must understand that the scent depends on two factors, essentially.

 1. The hydration rate of the fir